 - High-def multimedia interface (HDMI) cable is the most modern and best audio cable.

-Suppose you have new technology such as a new PS5, TV box, or HDTV and need to wire it to other form of audio output; in that case, it will most likely need to go into a 3.5mm aux.
+Suppose you have new technology such as a new PS5, TV box, or HDTV and need to wire it to other forms of audio output; in that case, it will most likely need to go into a 3.5mm aux.
 You will, therefore, need to convert the audio to analog using a digital audio cable to 3.5mm and a digital-to-analog converter (DAC) that permits digital audio to 3.5mm female.

 You can easily convert digital to analog and vice-versa in simple steps.
 You only need to understand the basics and assemble suitable materials to transform the digital audio (optic) into analog (3.5 mm).